in collaboration with

 RECEIVING CME CREDIT

-To receive CME credit for reviewing this activity, participants must review the CME information (learning objectives, disclosures, etc.), review the entire activity, and complete the activity posttest and evaluation questions.
+To receive CME credit for reviewing this activity, participants must review the CME information (learning objectives, disclosures, etc.), review the entire activity, and complete the activity posttest with a 60% minimum passing score and evaluation questions.
 Certificates will be provided immediately after completion of both posttest and evaluation.
-If you have questions about receiving credit: Please e-mail Jillian@AmedcoEmail.com
+If you have questions about receiving credit: Please e-mail Blia@AmedcoEmail.com

 Jointly sponsored by NASPGHAN and NASPGHAN Foundation